Aurora Motorcycle Accident Attorney

 A driver may be at fault for a crash and held responsible for resulting damages if:

 • The driver was unreasonably careless or broke the rules of the road.
 Violating rules like speed limit laws or laws against drunk driving can create a presumption of negligence, which means that the driver is assumed to be negligent and at-fault for the crash.
+In these cases, our DUI accident lawyers can help ensure the impaired driver is held accountable.

 • The driver’s negligence or carelessness was the direct cause of your motor vehicle accident.
 If the driver’s rule violation or unsafe behavior led to your crash, that driver should be held liable for all losses that occurred as a direct result of it.